Osiris Blue (Cupido osiris)

 15052 M

 very fresh and appealing with nice basal blue flush.
 The unh series of four spots: the fourth spot in s2 is missing, not unusual, and the third spot in s3 is vestigial.
-The unf series is nice and straight, a good indicator of osiris - but not definitively: see the minimus page.
+The unf series is nice and straight, an indicator of osiris, but not definitively so: see the minimus page.

 450